Mitchell and White Genealogy

 Citations

 2. [S413] , "Virginia, U.S., Select Marriages, 1785-1940," database, Ancestry, Charles Bowles and Elizabeth Parrish, 24 May 1780, Goochland Co.
-VA, father of bride, Joel Parrish; citing Virginia, Marriages, 1785-1940.
-Salt Lake City, Utah: FamilySearch, 2013.
+VA, father of bride, Joel Parrish.

 3. [S87] 1810 U.S. Federal Census (Population Schedule), Virginia, Amherst County, p.
-279, line 4, Charles Bowles household, electronic image, (Online: Ancestry.com, Inc.,2003), viewed 9 Jan 2020, subscription database, (Digital scan of original records in the National Archives, Washington, DC).
-2 males under 10, 1 male 10-15, 1 male 16-25, 1 male over 45 (Charles), 3 females under 10, 2 females 16-25, 1 female over 45 (Elizabeth.)
+279, line 4, Charles Bowles household, electronic image, (Online: Ancestry.com, Inc., 2003), viewed 9 Jan 2020, subscription database, (Digital scan of original records in the National Archives, Washington, DC), 2 males under 10, 1 male 10-15, 1 male 16-25, 1 male over 45 (Charles), 3 females under 10, 2 females 16-25, 1 female over 45 (Elizabeth).

-5. [S1035] Davis, Rev. Bailey Fulton, compiler, The Wills of Amherst County, Virginia, 1761-1865, (Greenville, SC: Souther Historical Press, 1985). p.22, referencing Will Book 5, p.
+5. [S1035] Rev. Bailey Fulton Davis, compiler, Book - Amherst County Wills, 1761-1865, (Greenville, SC: Souther Historical Press, 1985). p.22, referencing Will Book 5, p.
 599, Stephen Bowles administrator of Charles Bowles, 19 Aug 1816, bond posted by Charles, Stephen, and John Bowles, and William Staples.

-6. [S1115] Goochland County, Virginia, Personal Property Tax Lists, 1782-1809, 1786 to 1788, Charles Bowles; Family History Library, Salt Lake City, Salt Lake County, Utah, United States; microfilm no. 2024552.
+6. [S1115] Goochland County, Virginia, Personal Property Tax Lists, 1782-1809, 1786 to 1788, Charles Bowles; Family History Library; microfilm no. 2024552.

-7. [S954] Amherst County, Virginia, Personal Property Tax Lists, 1782-1803, 1796 to 1803, Charles Bowls; Family History Library, Salt Lake City, Salt Lake County, Utah, United States; microfilm no. 2024457.
+7. [S954] Amherst County, Virginia, Personal Property Tax Lists, 1782-1803, 1796 to 1803, Charles Bowls; Family History Library; microfilm no. 2024457.

-8. [S676] Davis, Rev. Bailey Fulton, Compiler, The Deeds of Amherst County, Virginia, 1807-1827, Books L-R, (Easley, South Carolina: Southern Historical Press, 1985). p.40, entry 442, from Deed Book L, 27 Oct 1810, George Hudson and wife Nancy to Charles Bowles, both of Amherst County, for $206 84 acres at Naked Creek borders, deed given to David S. Garland, present owner on 7 Dec 1829.
+8. [S676] Davis, Rev. Bailey Fulton, compiler, Book - Deeds of Amherst County, Virginia, 1807-1827, Books L-R, (Easley, South Carolina: Southern Historical Press, 1985). p.40, entry 442, from Deed Book L, 27 Oct 1810, George Hudson and wife Nancy to Charles Bowles, both of Amherst County, for $206 84 acres at Naked Creek borders, deed given to David S. Garland, present owner on 7 Dec 1829.

-9. [S676] Davis, Rev. Bailey Fulton, p.124, entry 319, from Deed Book N, 2 Aug 1816, Charles Bowles and wife Elizabeth to David S. Garland, both of Amherst County, for $300, 84 acres at Naked Creek and Turkey Mountain, "where Charles Bowles lives and he bought it from George Hudson", deed given to David S. Garland on April 1829.
+9. [S676] Davis, Rev. Bailey Fulton, Deeds of Amherst County, Virginia, 1807-1827, Books L-R, p.124, entry 319, from Deed Book N, 2 Aug 1816, Charles Bowles and wife Elizabeth to David S. Garland, both of Amherst County, for $300, 84 acres at Naked Creek and Turkey Mountain, "where Charles Bowles lives and he bought it from George Hudson", deed given to David S. Garland on April 1829.

 M, #2755